 Tip 12: Don’t Be Available

 It’s tempting to answer your phone on vacation, or peek at your email, but resist!
 Do respond to the channels you’ve set up for emergency contacts, however.
-I always give my personal email to key employees so I resist getting immersed in work email while on vacation, but I can still stay in touch should anything come up.
+For example, you might give a personal email to a key employee so you can resist getting immersed in work email while on vacation.
+But this will still allow you to stay in touch should anything come up.

 Tip 13: Have a Great Vacation!

-Let us not leave the most important tip off the list: having a relaxing and enjoyable vacation!
+Most important remember that a relaxing and enjoyable vacation is not just good for you.
+It’s good for your business too.
 Sometimes small business owners forget how rejuvenating it is to step away from their companies for a short while.
 You’ll likely find that you come back to work with fresh ideas and a new, positive attitude as a result of getting a little R and R.

-Family time, too, is key.
-So many of us put in long hours each week, and sacrifice our family relationships.
-Use this vacation as the opportunity to reconnect with your spouse and your kids, and to create great memories for years to come.
+Family time, too, is important.
+So many entrepreneurs put in long hours each week, and sacrifice family and other relationships too in the process.
+Use this vacation as the opportunity to reconnect with your spouse and kids, and to create great memories for years to come.

 Vacation Photo via Shutterstock